samuelsylvander/vadsbo_dimmerguiden/README.md

 - Make Project Name required

 #### 2. Sidebar.jsx
-- The heading "Tillval" should only be visible if any options has been chosen.
+- X The heading "Tillval" should only be visible if any options has been chosen.
 - Each "product" should have an info icon.
 When clicked it should show a bootstrap modal with info.

 #### 3. NewRoom.jsx